fdf6e3/shopping-list/README.md

 # 🛒 Shopping List

-This is one of my toy projects made with Vanilla JavaScript without any framework.
+This is one of my toy projects made with **Vanilla JavaScript** without any framework.
 It includes very basic yet important front-end features.

-## Project description
+## 🔍 Project description

 Users are able to